plone/documentation/docs/backend/indexing.md

 </configure>
 ```

-There is already an adapter for converting NamedFiles properly.
-It's registered
+There is already an adapter for converting files properly.
-only if `plone.namedfile` is installed.